 Sometimes veins become visible through your skin.
-They often look bright red, purple or blue.
+They often look bright red, purple, or blue.
 When this happens, they’re called varicose veins or spider veins.
-Spider veins are smaller in size than varicose veins, but they’re still visible.
+Spider veins are smaller in size than varicose veins, but spider veins are still visible.
 They usually show up on the legs or face as tiny branches of blood vessels.

 What Causes Spider Veins?

 The primary reason that spider veins become visible is that the blood vessels enlarge.
 Sometimes this is caused by conditions that increase blood flow and blood pressure, such as hormonal changes during pregnancy.
 However, the leading cause of spider veins is malfunctioning valves inside the veins.

 These tiny valves are supposed to help push blood upwards towards the heart.
 They normally shut tightly between heartbeats to prevent blood from flowing backward.
 If these valves stop working correctly, blood can start accumulating in the wrong places.
 The increased pressure causes spider veins in those areas.

 The primary sign of spider veins is one or more areas of visible blood vessels on your skin.
 They are usually small, but sometimes they branch out along the legs.
 Unlike varicose veins, spider veins don’t generally bulge out.

 Some patients notice a burning or stinging sensation in the legs.
 Pain may appear or increase after standing for a long time.
 However, many people with spider veins don’t notice any pain at all.